AllenHom/sequelize-dameng/docs/manual/other-topics/typescript.md

   },
   {
     tableName: 'users',
-    sequelize, // passing the `sequelize` instance is required },
+    sequelize, // passing the `sequelize-dameng` instance is required },
 );